Bregman-Wasserstein divergence: geometry and applications: Bregman-Wasserstein geometry

-We have already seen in Theorem \ref{thm:BW.Pyth} that Otto's metric $\mathfrak{g}$ (with $g$ being the Riemannian metric of the given Bregman manifold $M$) arises naturally when extending the generalized Pythagorean theorem to probability measures.
-Here, we show that $\mathfrak{g}$ also arises in the second order expansion of the Bregman-Wasserstein divergence.
+First, we let $\mathfrak{g}$ be Otto's metric on $\mathcal{P}^{\infty}(\M)$ defined by \eqref{eq:extended-otto-metric}.
+We observe that $\mathfrak{g}$ arises in the second order expansion of the Bregman-Wasserstein divergence.
 This is precisely how the Hessian metric $g$ is constructed from the Bregman divergence, see \eqref{eqn:M.metric}.
-The third order expansion, which involves also the primal and dual connections, will be given in Theorem \ref{thm:cubic.expansion}.